baraline/convst/README.md

 If you are experiencing bugs in the CST implementation, or would like to contribute in any way, please create an issue or pull request in this repository
 For other question or to take contact with me, you can email me at antoine.guillaume45@gmail.com (institutional email might change soon so i provide this as a temporary address)

-If you use our algorithm in a publication, please cite the following paper :
+If you use our algorithm or publication in any work, please cite the following paper :
 ```bibtex
 @article{CST,
   title={Convolutional Shapelet Transform: A new approach for time series shapelets},